SanjeewaRupasinghe/user_managment_app_react_laravel/README.md

 The project is divided into the following folders:

+- `backend-react-user-mgt`: Contains the backend Laravel code.
-- `app`: Contains the application code, including Laravel controllers and models.
+  - `app`: Contains the Laravel application code.
     - `Http`: Contains the controllers.
     - `Models`: Contains the models.
-- `backend-react-user-mgt`: Contains the backend Laravel code.
-  - `app`: Contains the Laravel application code.
   - `bootstrap`: Contains the bootstrap files.
   - `config`: Contains configuration files.
   - `database`: Contains the database files.